gsw91/investing-portfolio/README.md

     - the application consists of two parts - an internet application as a server and a client created using Swing

-    - user can manage his shares portfolio
+    - user can manage his shares portfolio (

+            - do transactions like buying, selling

+            - watching statistics and current quotations

+    - used technologies:

+            - spring (web)

+            - JPA / hibernate

+            - apache log4j

+            - JSON

+            - JSoup